 SMTP (simple mail transfer protocol) is an electronic standard for email transmission.
 When you receive an email in your inbox, most likely it is being sent from an SMTP server.
 Today we want to explore a few solutions ways that you can use Google and or Gmail’s free SMTP server as a way to send emails in web applications, with custom domains, and your WordPress site.

-Google Free SMTP Server
+The Lowdown on Google Free SMTP Server

 Gmail Free SMTP Server Information

 You can use Gmail’s SMTP server information in a number of different places.
 You can use this in your local email client like Microsoft Outlook or within your WordPress site with a plugin like Postman SMTP or SendGrid.
 Check out our tutorial on how to send emails from within WordPress.

 Use Secure Connection: Yes (this can be TLS or SSL depending on your mail client)

 Send and Receive Email in Gmail with Custom Domain